007gauraw/SSR/README.md

 * Hide feature working fine
 * Next page Prev page working fine
 * Heroku pipeline working fine (CICD)
+* All device compatibility added , Works on Mobile as well as desktop, ipad as well.
+Well tested :)

 ## Things that didnt work out

 * Unable to add css loader in web config
 * due to which unable to to show charts prioperly

+## WOrking envoirment
+Due to security restrictions on office machine I have develop all the functinality on cloude based platform